singh1114/pythonprogramming/_posts/2020-11-05-creating-python-logo-using-python-😍.md

 In each row of characters for each column of characters, we are calling the `get_dict_color` function which either returns the new color if the color is changing according to the defined data structure or returns the last color, we were using.

-Run it, and we will get that we first showed you.
+Run the program.
+You will get a Python logo of your own.

 There might be a lot of implementations that we can use to print something like this, and we would like to hear about it in the comments below.